jentery/506v3/index.md

 # Related Materials

 I realize this seminar may be your first experience with game studies in an academic context.
-The following three sections (["Related Reading, "](#related-reading) ["Related Listening,"](#related-listening) and ["Related Resources"](#related-resources)) point you to materials that you might find useful along the way.
+The following three sections (["Related Reading,"](#related-reading) ["Related Listening,"](#related-listening) and ["Related Resources"](#related-resources)) point you to materials that you might find useful along the way.
 I know these lists are long and potentially overwhelming.
 If you're looking for something specific, perhaps related to your research, then let me know.
 I'll help you to refine the scope.

 ## Related Reading